-The IDP designates 269 ha (665 ac) of land for Urban Residential development and two parcels for Country Residential development amounting to 16 ha (38 ac).
+The IDP designates 64 ha (159 ac) of land for residential development - 42 ha (104 ac) as Urban Residential and 22 ha (55 ac) as Recreational Residential.
 Existing residential uses will remain in the long-term.
-It is assumed that some additional residential development will occur over the next 50 years and beyond, subject to statutory plans, policies, and regulations in effect at the time, both within the County and within the Town via future annexation.
+It is assumed that some additional residential development will occur over the next 50 years and beyond, subject to statutory plans, policies, and regulations in effect at the time, both within the County and within the Village via future annexation.

-- The Short-Term Growth Area identified in Map 1: Plan Area and Growth Directions includes areas designated for Urban Residential in Map 2: Future Land Use Concept.
-This will be the primary location for urban residential expansion and serve as the priority area for future annexation by the Town. - The planning process in the Short-Term Growth Area will be a cooperative effort between the County and the Town.
-Developers will be required to work with the County and the Town planning departments to ensure that any proposed development is compatible with the future growth patterns of the Town. - 3.
-The County agrees that all development within the Short-Term Growth Area will be planned to minimize the impact on the growth of the Town.
+- The Short-Term Growth Area identified in Map 1: Plan Area and Growth Directions is designated as Urban Residential in Map 2: Future Land Use Concept.
+This will be the primary location for urban residential expansion and serve as the priority area for future annexation by the Village. - The County can accommodate multi-lot rural residential development that is recreational in nature within the IDP area on those lands identified as Recreational Residential on Map 2: Future Land Use Concept, subject to the requirements of this IDP and the County's MDP. - 3.
+The planning process in the Short-Term Growth Area will be a cooperative effort between the County and the Village.
+Developers will be required to work with the County and the Village planning departments to ensure that any proposed development is compatible with the future growth patterns of the Village. - 4.
+The County agrees that all development within the Short-Term Growth Area will be planned to minimize the impact on the growth of the Village.

-- 4. In considering subdivision and development permit applications in the Long-Term Growth Area, the County Subdivision and Development Authority will ensure the proposed development is compatible with the adjacent existing and planned uses within the Town and Short-Term Growth Area.
-In considering subdivision and development permit applications in the County Development Area, the County Subdivision and Development Authority will ensure the proposed development is compatible with the adjacent existing and planned uses within the Town and Short-Term Growth Area.
-In considering subdivision and development permit applications in the County Development Area, the County Subdivision and Development Authority will ensure the proposed development is compatible with the adjacent existing and planned uses within the Long-Term Growth Area. - 5.
-All country residential subdivision applications shall meet the intent of the County's MDP and LUB, and provide assessments, such as groundwater supply assessment, a geotechnical assessment indicating the suitability of the subject lands to accommodate sanitary systems, a stormwater management plan, and/or a biophysical/wetland assessment, if necessary. - 6.
-An ASP or outline plan may be required for any new multi-lot country residential subdivision proposed within the IDP area. - 7.
-Future country residential development should be developed in cluster form to minimize fragmentation of higher quality agricultural lands. - In considering all subdivision and development proposals, the County Subdivision and Development Authority will ensure the proposed subdivision and/or development conforms to the intent of the Map 2: Future Land Use Concept and the land use policies contained herein. - 9.
+- 5. In considering subdivision and development permit applications in the Long-Term Growth Area, the County Subdivision and Development Authority will ensure the proposed development is compatible with the adjacent existing and planned uses within the Village and Short-Term Growth Area.
+In considering subdivision and development permit applications in the County Development Area, the County Subdivision and Development Authority will ensure the proposed development is compatible with the adjacent existing and planned uses within the Long-Term Growth Area. - 6.
+All country residential subdivision applications shall meet the intent of the County's MDP and LUB, and provide assessments, such as groundwater supply assessment, a geotechnical assessment indicating the suitability of the subject lands to accommodate sanitary systems, a stormwater management plan, and/or a biophysical/wetland assessment, if necessary. - 7.
+An ASP or outline plan may be required for any new multi-lot country residential subdivision proposed within the IDP area. - 8.
+Future country residential development should be developed in cluster form to minimize fragmentation of higher quality agricultural lands. - In considering all subdivision and development proposals, the County Subdivision and Development Authority will ensure the proposed subdivision and/or development conforms to the intent of the Map 2: Future Land Use Concept and the land use policies contained herein. - 10.
 The Urban Residential area identified in Map 2: Future Land Use Concept shall be used predominantly for this purpose over the short-term.
 Agricultural, recreation, parks and open space, commercial, public utility, and industrial uses may also be present in accordance with a more detailed land use concept within an ASP or outline plan.
-Unless otherwise agreed to in writing between the County and the Town, the Development Authority, when reviewing a subdivision and development within the Short-Term Growth Area that proposes development intensification greater than a first parcel out subdivision and/or a farmstead separation, must consider including conditions designed to be compatible with the development regulations and intent of the equivalent or nearest intended district within the Town's LUB, as amended.
+Unless otherwise agreed to in writing between the County and the Village, the Development Authority, when reviewing a subdivision and development within the Short-Term Growth Area that proposes development intensification greater than a first parcel out subdivision and/or a farmstead separation, must consider including conditions designed to be compatible with the development regulations and intent of the equivalent or nearest intended district within the Village's LUB, as amended.